 Well-paid, future-proof and sought after in all industries.
-For many, programming is the most sought-after skill in the current job market.
+For many, programming is the most sought-after skill on the current job market.
 Many companies are desperately looking for programmers and are willing to pay above-average salaries due to the lack of trained specialists.

-More and more job changers are therefore sensing their opportunity to make a lateral move and are asking themselves whether they would be suitable for a programming job.
+More and more job changers are therefore sensing their chance to make a lateral move and are asking themselves whether they would be suitable for a programming job.
 Even if mastering programming languages is indispensable for a job as a programmer, programmers must also have important non-technical qualities.

-You are a problem solver
+You are a:e problem solver:in

 Analytical thinking is exactly your thing

 The soft skill of analytical thinking helps to establish connections between different facts, to structure and interpret them in order to be able to draw the right conclusions.
 Analytical thinking does not only describe the ability to solve complicated math problems.
 In addition, analytical thinking is put to the test much more frequently in practice through text analysis.

 You are a creative mind

 Programming requires creativity.
 Many problems cannot be solved simply by pure logic.
 It is necessary to look at the problem from different angles.
 This ensures that you are able to consider several possible solutions in order to find the best possible option for the corresponding problem.
 The more experience you get in programming, the more possible solutions you can think of for problems.

 Empathy is not a foreign word for you